open/close all folders

 - She makes a monstrous looking Meta Mecha by remodeling Fire Nation armor and powered by Metalbending despite the fact that she can't see.
 Special credit to Sokka for somehow communicating the design through to the blind girl.
 Seriously, this girl is the greatest earthbender of all time.

-- When Aang confronts Fire Lord Zuko] his personal guard attack him, setting his cloak on fire.
-Katara then snaps takes the five of them out in less than five seconds.
+- When Aang confronts Fire Lord Zuko, his personal guard attack him, setting his cloak on fire.
+This causes Katara to snap like a twig, nailing all five of them in less time than it takes to scream, "STOP TRYING TO SET MY BOYFRIEND ON FIRE!"
 She grabs water from a fountain, and throws it at two firebenders who get iced at once; throw water from her hip flask at two fleeing firebenders who get their feet frozen to ground, and throws a snowball at a firebender sending him to the ground in one hit.
-Even Aang's impressed because she did it without spilling a single drop of blood.
+Even Aang's impressed because she did it without spilling a single drop of blood - with a side of, "a girl who can do THAT lets me snuggle with her" aka "WHOA."

 - How much her waterbending has improved even further since Sozin's comet.
 She can make floating staircases and even use water like a flying carpet for crossing chasms.
 It's not so much as her ability as much as the effortless ease with which she does it — it goes almost unnoticed.

-- The Most Triumphant Example of the entire series: Katara uses The Power of Love to break what was seconds from becoming a Vicious Cycle of Could Have Avoided This Plots.
+- Katara uses The Power of Love to break what was seconds from becoming a Vicious Cycle of Could Have Avoided This Plots.
 Aang is angsting over having to kill Zuko to fulfill the titular Promise and restore the balance by separating the Nations once more, when Katara points out that if the nations have to be separate, how can the two of them build a life together?
 She doesn't even say it as any kind of threat, just as an observation, because she wants peace more than anything.
 Thus The United Republic Of Nations is born.
 Bravo, Katara Water Tribe.
 Bravo.

 - Protesters attack Sokka for being a "Water Tribe Savage" and then make fun of him for only having a boomerang.
 He shuts them up quickly with a simple flick of his signature weapon.